davide3011/palladium-ln/doc/developers-guide/developers-guide.md

 ---
 ## Using `startup_regtest.sh`

-The Core Lightning project provides a script `startup_regtest.sh` to simulate the Lightning Network in your local dev environment.
-The script starts up some local nodes with bitcoind, all running on regtest and makes it easier to test things out, by hand.
+The Palladium Lightning project provides a script `startup_regtest.sh` to simulate the Lightning Network in your local dev environment.
+The script starts up some local nodes with palladiumd, all running on regtest and makes it easier to test things out, by hand.

-Navigate to `contrib` in your Core Lightning directory:
+Navigate to `contrib` in your Palladium Lightning directory:

 ```shell
 cd contrib